-Over the last twenty-four years the course has at times been changed.
-In this short recap, it will be impossible to rebuild all twenty-four blowouts or the close finishes and tough minded competitions.
+Over the last thirty-nine years the course has at times been changed.
+In this short recap, it will be impossible to rebuild all thirty-nine blowouts or the close finishes and tough minded competitions.
 However, there have been wonderful, challenging runs and record times set by a host of local runners.
 One older course record set by Brattleboro's two-time race champion, John Dimick, is 31:51.
 Four-time race champion, Jack Arthur blasted over the June 6, 1983 road racecourse with a 30:06.
 During the 1990 race, Greg Rideout held back all challengers with a 34:26, 10K.
 In the June 1992, version of the run to Rutland, three-time champion, John Daly swept to victory in 35:16.
 Rodney Viens and Larry Sayers, both from New Hampshire, have left indelible, enviable, marks on the race.
 During the 1995 race, Matt Cull, in rugged humidity, set a blistering pace from the outset and won the contest going away in 32:07.

 The women have also shown a class all to themselves.
 They have dominated the field with speed and determination, which has not been matched in many races held in the Northeast.
 Jill St. Peter's (40:58), Michele Burns' (41:17), Michelle Eitapence's (39:44), and Carolyn Sprague's (39:05) have all conquered the women's open division in different competitive years.
 In the 1995 version of th "Crowley" and in her first 10K, Joya Tetreault swapped lead after lead with Lynn Achee.
 She doggedly slipped past Lynn and cruised to victory in an impressive 39:50.